Clifford (horse): Theft

-Racing Career
+Racing career

 After his theft, he resumed training with new owners Eugene Leigh and Robert Rose.
-And soon made his seasonal debut which became one of the two races he finished worst than third.
+And soon made his seasonal debut which became one of the two races he finished worse than third.
 He returned quickly and took the Phoenix Handicap.
 This kicked off a year that would see him win 18 total races.
 Remarkably 11 of those wins came in a span of just 5 weeks.
 He also won these races carrying very high imposts.
-The most he won with was 133 pounds being the highest weight he won with.
-Regularly his opponents would concede 25 pounds or more.
+The most he won with was 133 pounds.
+Regularly his opponents would carry 25 or fewer pounds.

 He'd finally reach his limit in start number 12 when he was forced to carry 140 pounds in the Austin Handicap.
 Resulting in a third-place finish in which the winner was carrying only 104 pounds.
 It turned out to be only a small hiccup as he returned very quickly to take a $7,000 sweepstakes at Hawthorne shortly after.
-His last win that year came on October 28th, 1893.
+His last win that year came on October 28, 1893.
 When he was put in a special 3 horse race against a talented mare named Yo Tambien and Lamplighter who went on to be that year's Co-Champion Handicap Horse.
 He beat Yo Tambien by 8 1/4 lengths and Lamplighter by 11.
 Securing him as the Champion 3-Year-Old-Male of that year.

 As a 4-year-old Clifford, he would start out the season the same way he did the previous year.
 With his second off-the-board performance.
 This time it would be in the Brooklyn Handicap where he lost all chance after missing the start.
 But after this, he never finished worse than third in his career ever again.
 After starting another streak of stakes wins he was yet again transferred to a new trainer.
 Eugene Leigh bought out Robert Rose's stake in the horse for $25,000 and handed him over to John W. Rogers to be trained.
 Most remember his 4-year-old year due to the 3-way rivalry that spawned between him and two 3-year-olds horses.
-Belmont Stakes Henry Of Navarre and the 1893 Horse Of The Year Domino.
+Belmont Stakes winner Henry Of Navarre and the 1893 Horse Of The Year Domino.
 The first time he met either of them was in a match race with Domino which had Domio prevail by 3/4 of a length.
 Domino then dead-heated with Henry Of Navarre just a start later.
 Clifford then got to race Henry Of Navarre in their own match race only a week after.
 This time Clifford got the nose over Henry Of Navarre setting the stage for all 3 to race together.